Trojan horse (computing): Linux ls example

 Similar scripts could hijack other common commands; for example, a script purporting to be the sudo command (which prompts for the user's password) could instead mail that password to the attacker.
 In these examples, the malicious program imitates the name of a well-known useful program, rather than pretending to be a novel and unfamiliar (but harmless) program.
 As such, these examples also resemble typosquatting and supply chain attacks.

 Prevention and mitigation

 Preventing trojan infections requires a mix of user awareness, technical safeguards, and proactive security practices.
 Educating users about the dangers of downloading unverified files or executing unknown programs remains an effective way to prevent attacks.
 Security software such as antivirus and anti-malware programs can help detect, quarantine, and remove trojans when kept up to date.
 Safe browsing practices—such as avoiding suspicious links, refraining from downloading software from untrusted sources, and exercising caution with email attachments—are also key to reducing risk.
 Additionally, maintaining regular software and operating system updates ensures that known vulnerabilities are patched, making it harder for trojans to exploit weaknesses.
 In professional environments, network firewalls, intrusion detection systems (IDS), and email filtering tools are commonly used to block suspicious traffic and prevent trojans from communicating with external servers.
 Regular security checks, employee training programs, and routine data backups further strengthen defenses and help reduce potential damage in the event of an infection.

+Modern developments and detection techniques

+Modern trojan horses have changed beyond traditional file-based malware, progressively using techniques designed to avoid signature-based security tools.
+An example of this approach is fileless malware, in which trojans operate mainly in system memory and rely on legitimate administrative tools like PowerShell or Windows Management Instrumentation (WMI).
+By lowering or removing malicious files on disk, fileless trojans are more difficult for conventional antivirus software to detect.

+In recent years, trojans have expanded to mobile and embedded platforms.
+Android trojans are often distributed through unofficial application stores or phishing campaigns and may request more permissions that allow access to messages, stored credentials, or financial information.
+Trojans targeting Internet of Things (IoT) devices often take advantage of weak authentication practices or unpatched firmware, which in turn allows compromised devices to be incorporated into large botnets used for distributed denial-of-service (DDoS) attacks.